nus-cs2103/website-base/schedule/week2/admin-tic2002-fragment.md

 {{ thumb(3) }} Submit post-lecture quiz

-* Submit the post-lecture quiz on LumiNUS.
+* Submit the post-lecture quiz on Canvas.